 Labradors are one of the most popular dog breeds in the world.
 They are famous for their gentleness, intelligence, and friendly demeanor.
-Because of their obedient and kind nature, these dogs have not only made the best companions and helpers, but they are often used as service dogs for a variety of tasks.
+Because of their obedient and kind nature, these dogs have not only made the best companions and helpers, but they make excellent service dogs for a variety of tasks.

-Due to their high intelligence as a breed, people in need can benefit from the services of Labradors in different fields.
-They are well known as ideal guide dogs for the handicapped or the blind.
-When trained properly, they can also make great guard dogs.
+Due to their high intelligence as a breed, people in need can benefit from Labradors’ services in different fields.
+They are well known as ideal guide dogs for the disabled or the blind.
+When appropriately trained, they can also make excellent guard dogs.

 They can hear something as faint as a pin drop from a distance.
-They have an exceptional sniffing ability.
-Their services are also famous in recovering bodies after a natural disaster, finding a missing person and for detecting various drugs and explosives.
+Also, Labs have an exceptional sniffing ability.
+Their services are also famous for recovering bodies after a natural disaster, finding a missing person, and detecting various drugs and explosives.

-Labradors are often smarter and have more energy than the average dog.
-What this means is that they should be given sufficient amounts of training and exercise so that they can be handy, especially as younger dogs.
+Labradors are often smarter and have more energy than the average canine.
+Therefore, they should be given sufficient training and exercise to excel, especially as younger dogs.

-A walk in the morning and evening is a good idea for Labradors of any age.
-They are social and pack oriented dogs so these walks can have tremendous benefits to keeping order around your home and also give both of you some much needed exercise.
+A walk in the morning and evening is a MUST for Labradors of any age.
+They are social and pack oriented dogs, so these walks can have tremendous benefits in keeping order around your home and give both of you some much-needed exercise.

-Every dog needs training if it is to become a member of the family.
+Every dog needs training if it’s to become a member of the family.
 Certain dog breeds are hard to train, but Labradors require less energy and effort to train than most.
 They are quick learners and quite intelligent.
-Therefore, proper and complete training requires less time and if you are hiring a dog trainer, it will require less money.
+Therefore, proper and complete training requires less time, and if you are hiring a dog trainer, it will save on your pocketbook.

-Labradors are handy, friendly and well-balanced dogs, adaptable to a wide variety of functions as well as making good pets.
-Labs are not overly prone to being pine, hypersensitive, insecure or aggressive.
-They have a great reputation for being an even-tempered breed and an excellent family dog.
+Labradors are handy, friendly, and well-balanced dogs, adaptable to a wide variety of functions as well as making good pets.
+Labs are not overly prone to moping, hypersensitivity, insecurity, or aggression.

 A Labrador does very well with receiving treats as a reward for good behavior.
 Labs also are very skillful in understanding verbal commands and hand signals.
 They can easily pick up on your tone of voice as well.

 Their constant desire to please you makes them a reliable worker no matter what task they are performing.
-When properly trained, Labs will not complain about doing a chore you ask of them.
+When properly trained, Labs will not complain about doing any chore you ask of them.

 Labradors are the perfect mix of positive qualities that anyone could want from a service dog.
 Their outgoing and gentle nature goes hand in hand with the eagerness to please their owners.
 They take pleasure in attracting attention and love being around people.